hiepd/udacity-ml-engineer-capstone/README.md

-# udacity-ml-engineer-capstone
-Udacity ML Engineer Nanodegree Capstone Project
+# Udacity ML Engineer Capstone Project

+## Proposal
+The project proposal can be found in [proposal](proposal.pdf)

+## Dataset
+The full dataset can be downloaded from [Kaggle](https://www.kaggle.com/andrewmvd/face-mask-detection)